fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/04_SNP_calling/README.md

 The first part of the command, `bcftools mpileup`, generates the allelic count data for each individual.
 The `-f` flag specifies the reference genome, while `-a AD,DP,SP` adds annotations for allele depths (`AD`), total read depth (`DP`), and strand bias (`SP`) to the output.
 We also want to avoid SNPs to be called from reads that map ambiguously and filtering them out by `–min-MQ 30` (minimum read mapping quality > 30).
 The `-Ou` flag outputs an uncompressed VCF to standard output.
 The BAM files are listed at the end.
 This output is then piped into `bcftools call`, which performs the actual variant calling.
 The `-f GQ,GP` flag includes genotype quality (`GQ`) and genotype probabilities (`GP`) in the output VCF.
 The `-m` flag invokes the multiallelic caller, and `-Oz` specifies compressed VCF (=BCF) output (`vcf.gz`), which is recommended as these VCF files can be very large as they include information of every genomic position.
 Finally, `-o` defines name of the output VCF.
 To avoid confusion, it is highly recommended that the output file name extension is `.vcf.gz` if the output vcf is compressed (`-Oz`).
 If you want the output file to be uncompressed (`-Ou`), use `.vcf` as output file extension.
-We finally index the compressed VCF for fast querying in downstream applications with the **tabix** tool that is included in the **bcftools**.
+We finally index the compressed VCF for fast querying in downstream applications with the **tabix** tool that is included in **bcftools**.

 ```bash
 tabix -p vcf ./vcf/project.raw.vcf.gz